 - Distressing – if you have fuller thighs, avoid whiskering (distressing at the crotch) of your jeans, as it draws attention to your upper thighs.
 You can look for jeans that have vertical distressing, where the edge of the jeans is dark, but the centre of the jeans is lightened down the thigh as this will provide some elongation and a slimming effect.
 Random distressing will make the jeans appear more casual.

 - Fabric weave – some denim is woven to have a vertical grain, others to have a cross-hatch or horizontal appearance.
-If you want to make you legs appear longer and slimmer look for denim that has the vertical grain.
+If you want to make your legs appear longer and slimmer look for denim that has the vertical grain.

 Coloured and Patterned Denim

-Coloured and patterned denim is a statement trend that you’ll find in all markets at present, from the fast disposable fashion stores in the junior market, to the mass retailers.
+Coloured and patterned denim is a statement trend that you’ll find in all markets at present, from the fast disposable fashion stores in the junior market to the mass retailers.
 The brighter the colour of the jeans the more you will find wearing a top in a neutral colour works best.
-It’s the opposite of the black or neutral pant with coloured top!
+It’s the opposite of the black or neutral pant with a coloured top!
 Over 40?
 Read this post on how to wear coloured denim.

 Other Denim Garments

 Jeans jackets are also a staple that you can keep in your wardrobe for years.
 Even though there has been a trend for ‘double denim’ unless you’re young and very hip, you will look dated wearing your denim jacket with your denim jeans.
 Instead, toss your denim jacket over a summer frock or to dress down your black dress pants, or even with a pair of coloured denim jeans.